By Jennifer Kaciuba

 “Yeah and you told me not to sleep, or I was going to die.
 What the fuck is wrong with you”?

 “I said, I don’t know”.
 There accusations were annoying me.
-I wanted to smoke again so their annoying voices and bullshit wouldn’t bother me as much and would amuse me instead.
+I wanted to smoke again so that in some way their annoying voices and bullshit wouldn’t bother me as much as they would just amuse me.
 They both looked at me, their stares were piercing my skin.
 Lights came out of their eyeballs to focus on me I was being interrogated.
-They were looking for some kind of explanation I didn’t have.
+They were looking for some kind of explanation that I didn’t have.
+I took the pizza out of my mouth and looked up at them.

 They shut up.
-They looked at me and nodded their heads.
-Natalie started laughing; she started cackling, then Mike joined in, his snickering was loud and boisterous.
+They looked at me and nodded their heads to agree with what I had just said.
+We all ate our pizza with each other.
+Natalie started laughing; she started cackling at whatever she thought was funny.
+Then Mike joined in his snickering was loud and boisterous.

-“What the fuck?”
-I looked at them as they laughed harder and harder.
+“What the fuck”?
+I just looked at them as they laughed harder and harder.
 I continued to devour my pizza.
-They didn’t answer me; they just kept chuckling and snorting, probably at me.
+They didn’t answer me; they just kept chuckling and snorting with amusement, probably about me.